envil/redescription-mining-code/sphinx/siren-web/download.rst

 .. literalinclude:: ../_static/CHANGELOG

 The latest release for each platform are listed here.
-Previous versions can be found in `this folder <http://www.cs.helsinki.fi/u/galbrun/redescriptors/code/siren/>`_.
+Previous versions can be found in :code_url:`this folder </>`.

 Feel free to contact us for support or with feedback, bug reports and questions.